Luis-Rosario-Alers/BankOps/CONTRIBUTING.md

-# Contributing to the Carbon Calculator project
+# Contributing to the BankOps project

-Thank you for your interest in contributing to the Carbon Calculator project!
+Thank you for your interest in contributing to the BankOps project!
 We welcome contributions from everyone.
 This guide explains how you can help improve the project.

 ## Ways to Contribute 🤝